MediaComem/comem-archidep/ex/nginx-php-fpm-deployment.md

   > `jde.archidep.ch`, for example `todolist.jde.archidep.ch`, should reach your
   > server.

-- PHP FPM uses the [FastCGI protocol][fastcgi] to receive requests to execute PHP code.
+- PHP-FPM uses the [FastCGI protocol][fastcgi] to receive requests to execute PHP code.
 This means that you cannot use [nginx's `proxy_pass` directive][nginx-proxy-pass] to define your proxy since it works with the HTTP protocol.
 Instead, you must **replace** it with two other directives: